Pheobe-Apondi/group_23/README.md

 ##Question 2

 Create an algorithm to efficiently allocate virtual machines (VMs) to physical servers in a data center environment.
 This system needs to optimize resource usage across servers, reduce power consumption, and minimize the latency between dependent VMs.
 The challenge includes handling VM migrations to balance load without causing significant performance degradation, adhering to data security and locality requirements, and predicting resource needs based on usage patterns.

+##Question 3
+Develop a system for managing tasks and projects across teams or organisations.
+Think about how to organize tasks and projects hierarchically, assign responsibilities and deadlines, track progress and dependencies, and generate reports and notifications.